dishikatalreja/dishikatalreja/README.md

 - 👋 Hi, I’m @dishikatalreja
-- 👀 I’m interested in android development and cyber security
+- 👀 I’m interested in web development and cyber security
-- 🌱 I’m currently learning Java, Kotlin and DBMS
+- 🌱 I’m currently learning Java(Adv) and JavaScript
 - 📫 How to reach me linkedin.com/in/dishika-talreja-a45850227

 <!---